bartman/nixos-config/README.md

 ## update channels

-NOTE: channels are not needed with flakes
+NOTE: channels are not needed with flakes.
+This used to be a thing, now is discouraged

 ```sh
 	$ nix-channel --add https://nixos.org/channels/nixos-24.11